For several years, the Goal Zero Yeti 150 has been my go-to portable power station for dispersed camping.

-It’s an especially good choice if you have a way to recharge it in the field, such as a portable solar panel, like the Goal Zero Boulder 50 (my current go-to).
+It’s an especially good choice if you have a way to recharge it in the field, such as a portable solar panel, like the Goal Zero Boulder 50 (my go-to for use with the Yeti 150).

-But, if you need to power small appliances, like an electric cooler or CPAP machine, something a little beefier (check out our alternative recommendations) is required.
+But, if you need to power small appliances, like an electric cooler or CPAP machine, something a bit beefier (check out my alternative recommendations) is required.

 This post contains affiliate links.
 If you click on a product link and make a purchase, we earn a small commission.
 It helps us publish more great content!